przebro/overseer/README.md

 * ovs - scheduler, by default it starts listening on 127.0.0.1:7053
 * ovswork - worker, by default it starts listening on 127.0.0.1:7055
 * chkprg - sample program
 * tools/ovscli - tool, helps manage resources and tasks.
-There is also an Electron-based client:(https://github.com/przebro/overseergui)
+There is also an Electron-based client:(https://github.com/przebro/overseergui).
+It is recommended to use although it is also in a phase of a high development

 **Task definition**